 Announced by Bentley on 3 March 2020, the Mulliner Bacalar is the first genuinely coachbuilt Bentley of the modern era — a two-seat, open-top, windscreenless barchetta built at Crewe by Mulliner in a limited run of twelve customer cars plus one factory-retained development car (source: Bentley Motors press release, 3 March 2020, 'Bacalar by Mulliner: the coachbuilt future of Bentley', bentleymotors.com; corroborated by Bentley media site press.bentleymotors.com and by contemporaneous coverage in Autocar, Top Gear and Motor Trend).
 Named after Laguna Bacalar on Mexico's Yucatán Peninsula and revealed in a Bentley-commissioned Geneva Motor Show reveal that ultimately took place virtually after the 2020 show was cancelled, the Bacalar was the reintroduction of the Mulliner name as a full coachbuilt sub-brand — the direct spiritual successor to the pre-war H.J.
 Mulliner and post-war Mulliner Park Ward coachbuilt cars that closed with the Continental S3.

 Production is confirmed at twelve customer cars plus 'Car Zero' — the retained factory development / prototype example finished in the launch 'Yellow Flame' scheme (source: Bentley Motors press release, 3 March 2020; Bentley Mulliner communications 2021–2022; contemporaneous coverage in Robb Report, 'Bentley Delivered its Last Mulliner Bacalar', 15 December 2022, and Motor Trend).
 One customer car was destroyed in a transportation incident before delivery — reported by Autoevolution and by multiple UK enthusiast outlets in early 2022; the loss was not replaced by Bentley, meaning the delivered customer pool sits below the announced twelve.
-Verify the current delivered customer count against Bentley Mulliner's own communications and against the Bentley Drivers Club modern register.
+Confirm the current delivered customer count against Bentley Mulliner's own communications and against the Bentley Drivers Club modern register.

 The Bacalar is the reference point for the modern coachbuilt Bentley — the car that re-established Mulliner as a full coachbuilder rather than a bespoke-options department, and the direct forerunner of the Mulliner Batur (18 cars, 2022–2024) and the eventual Mulliner Batur Convertible.
 Three factors underwrite its permanent collector standing: (1) it is the first coachbuilt Bentley in modern series form and the twelve-car number will never be added to; (2) every car was individually specified by its commissioning owner in collaboration with Mulliner — no two Bacalars share a paint, trim or veneer specification, which mirrors the pre-war coachbuilt one-of-one culture at a modern price point; (3) as the last new W12 Mulliner coachbuilt car (the Batur is the transition to the next-generation powertrain), the Bacalar closes a specific chapter of Crewe's twelve-cylinder history that cannot be reopened.
 Original delivery pricing was reported at approximately £1.5 million net of taxes per Autocar and Top Gear coverage (approximately US$1.9 million equivalent at 2020–2021 delivery), and every announced allocation was pre-sold before the public reveal.